shafr/shafr.github.io/_audio_books/harry_bosh/006-angels-flight.md

 ---

 Where Jack Reacher was just kicking everyone and silently disposing bodies this book raises many topics:
  - political topics -  how people would react on this event.
 Killer should be found or city will burn in flames.
-Someone should be blamed or people would be unrestfull.
+Someone should be blamed or people would be unrestful.
  - You must follow protocols.
 And then get sued by guilty people because they can.
  - You must attend press conferences
- - Every shot should be acounted for
+ - Every shot should be accounted for
  - Family relations and divorces

-Written shortly (or not much) after events from 1992 riots in San Francisco this book is deeply influecned by them.
+Written shortly (or not much) after events from 1992 riots in San Francisco this book is deeply influenced by them.

 But the part of the book that is technology-related have aged so much:
 * cell phone in cars